✓ Former Prosecutor & Public Defense Lawyers

 Expungement of Criminal Records

 While you may have moved on from a criminal conviction in your past, your criminal record has not.
 In fact, even if you were simply arrested and never charged with or convicted of a crime, that arrest report can remain on your record.
-Our Los Angeles criminal justice attorney may be able to remove, or expunge California criminal records through a process known as expungement.
+Our criminal justice attorneys may be able to remove, or expunge California criminal records through a process known as expungement.

 From regaining more access to loans, federal assistance, and education to significantly increasing your chances of obtaining the employment you want, there are a range of benefits that you can enjoy with a clean and clear record.
 Perhaps most important is the peace of mind you will experience knowing that your past is finally put behind you for good.
 If you are seeking expungement or sealing a criminal record, contact our criminal justice lawyer as early as possible.